boostorg/redis/README.md

 * Support server pushes and requests in the same connection object, concurrently.

-In the following sections we will discuss with more details the main code entities Aedis users are concerned with, namely

-* `aedis::resp3::request`: A container of Redis commands.
-* `aedis::adapt()`: A function that adapts data structures to receive Redis responses.
-* `aedis::connection`: A connection to the Redis server.

-before that however, users might find it helpful to skim over the examples, to gain a better feeling about the library capabilities.
+Before we see with more detail how connections, requests and responses work, users might find it helpful to skim over the examples, to gain a better feeling about the library capabilities.

 * intro.cpp: The Aedis hello-world program.
 Sends one command to Redis and quits the connection.
 * intro_tls.cpp: Same as intro.cpp but over TLS.
+* intro_sync.cpp: Shows how to use the conneciton class synchronously.
 * containers.cpp: Shows how to send and receive STL containers and how to use transactions.
 * serialization.cpp: Shows how to serialize types using Boost.Json.
 * resolve_with_sentinel.cpp: Shows how to resolve a master address using sentinels.
 * subscriber.cpp: Shows how to implement pubsub with reconnection re-subscription.
 * echo_server.cpp: A simple TCP echo server.
 * chat_room.cpp: A command line chat built on Redis pubsub.

-The next two examples uses the Aedis low-level API

-* low_level_sync.cpp: Sends a ping synchronously.
+* low_level_sync.cpp: Sends a ping synchronously using the low-level API.
-* low_level_async.cpp: Sends a ping asynchronously
+* low_level_async.cpp: Sends a ping asynchronously using the low-level API.

 To avoid repetition code that is common to all examples have been grouped in common.hpp.
+The main function is defined in main.cpp and used by all examples.

 <a name="requests"></a>
 ### Requests